Pneumococcal polyvalent vaccine (Injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you have any problems with spinal fluid leaking, which could be caused by a birth defect, previous surgery, or a skull fracture.
+- Tell your doctor if you have any problems with spinal fluid, which could be caused by a birth defect or previous surgery.
 This vaccine may not prevent meningitis in people who have spinal fluid problems.

 Possible Side Effects While Using This Medicine: